Winter Round-Up: eSports, Fake Food & Birds of Paradise

 Turpentine

-Very excited that my short story Turpentine appears in the current issue of Wraparound South!
+Very excited that my short story Turpentine appears in the Winter/Spring issue of Wraparound South!
 Have a read:

 Vermont, 1974